davidagross/chebpathtools/README.md

 usage
 -----

-My current use case for this code is simply putting changeChebfuVersion in my startup.m function.
+My current use case for this code is simply putting changeChebfunVersion in my startup.m function.
-This way, when MATLAB opens, I can choose which distribution I use (any of those currently on my machine or grab the nightly build).
+This way, when MATLAB opens, I can choose which distribution I use (any of those currently on my machine a freshly grabbed nightly build).

 extensible
 ----------